FrenetGatewaydeFretes/woo-shipping-gateway/readme.txt

 * Upload plugin files to your plugins folder, or install using WordPress built-in Add New Plugin installer;
 * Activate the plugin;
 * Navigate to WooCommerce -> Settings -> Shipping, choose Frenet and fill settings.
+* Register to the back end (https://painel.frenet.com.br) and get an access key.

 ### Instalação e configuração em Português: ###